ZiadHatab/vna-switch-terms/README.md

 # VNA Switch Terms

-Switch terms are reflections that arise due to imperfect matching of the non-driving port of a VNA.
-Therefore, there are N switch terms for an N-port VNA.
-It is not clear why this effect is typically referred to as "switch terms."
-It is possible that the mismatch behavior of the non-driving port is often due to the switch itself, as electronic switches often exhibit reflection.
-Personally, I believe it would be better to call it "port termination error" or something similar, because that is what it is.
-However, I will stick with the terminology of switch terms since that is what they are commonly known as.
+Switch terms are reflections that occur due to imperfect matching of the termination of the non-driving port of a VNA.
+For an N-port VNA, there are N switch terms.
+The term "switch terms" originated from the fact that the terminations are usually integrated within the switches.
+Personally, I believe it would be more accurate to call it "port termination error" or something similar, but I will use the term "switch terms" as it is commonly known.

 !['a'](./images/switch_term_three_sampler_vna.png) | !['b'](./images/switch_term_four_sampler_vna.png)
 :--: | :--:
 *Three-sampler VNA architecture (port 1 driving).* |*Four-sampler VNA architecture (port 1 driving).*

 In this repository, I present an interesting technique for determining switch terms using only three receivers of a VNA (left image above).
 Although most modern VNAs are based on a four-sampler architecture (right image above), it is noteworthy that switch terms can be measured without using the fourth receiver or prior SOLT calibration.
 This method requires only three reciprocal devices.
-Who knows, maybe VNA vendors will consider reverting to the older three-sampler design now that switch terms can be determined without a fourth receiver?

 ## How it works

-I will not discuss the details here, but you can check the math yourself in [1] (it is quite simple).
+I will not discuss the details here, but you can check the math yourself in [1] (it is quite straightforward).
 Instead, I will highlight a few practical things that could help you avoid unnecessary pitfalls.

 1. Ensure that the S-parameters you are measuring are ratios of the wave parameters.
 This is typically the default for many VNA vendors, but it is always a good idea to double-check by comparing the $S_{ij}$ with its corresponding ratio $S_{ij} = b_i/a_j$ when port-j is driving.

 2. Make sure that all calibration on the VNA is off.
 If any calibration is on, you are not reading raw data from the receivers.
 As a result, the switch terms you measure using the method presented here would look different from the ones you measure directly from the VNA as wave ratios.

-3. You need at least three unique reciprocal devices that can transmit.
-One-port devices are not an option, even if they are reciprocal.
+3. You need at least three unique transmissive reciprocal devices that can transmit.
 To meet this requirement, you can use resistive loads in an asymmetric configuration and measure them twice by flipping them.
 The third measurement can be a thru connection.
 The quality of the measured switch terms depends on the uniqueness of the reciprocal devices, which relate to the conditioning of the system matrix below.

 Assuming you have measurements from at least three good reciprocal devices, you can measure the switch terms by solving the following system of equations: